New Widebeam Cruisers

 The primer coat has now been appied:

-This is the 'sheffield' in a full coat of primer paint, please remember however that primer paint is porous and it is best to complete the paint system if the vessel is going to be fitted out outside or in the water.
-Please do not take short cuts on the preparation or paintwork, for instance fully complete the paint job before you fit the windows, hatches,vents and doors - if not this is where you will find rust appearing, it will come to any surface that does not have a full paint finish, even hidden away under timberwork and bedded down fittings.
+This is the 'Jupiter' in a full coat of primer paint, please remember however that primer paint is porous and it is best to complete the paint system if the vessel is going to be fitted out outside or in the water.
+We do not take short cuts on the preparation or paintwork, for instance fully complete the paint job before you fit the windows, hatches,vents and doors - if not this is where you will find rust appearing, it will come to any surface that does not have a full paint finish, even hidden away under timberwork and bedded down fittings.
 If you wish to save moey then I recommend that you do so elsewhere as the paintwork is one of the most important stages of building a steel vessel.

 STAGE No.3 - Spray foam and battens